 Török Bálint and Scribe Imre were captured by the Turks in 1541 but the latter managed to free himself.
 The castle returned to the possession of the Lengyel family around 1547, its captain became Magyar Bálint, the husband of Lengyel Brigitta.
 He was renowned for his martial virtue, being one of the most famous warriors of the Military Borderland.
 Here is more about his life:

 Lengyel Gáspár, the next captain, made further fortifications on Szigliget.
-He had also boats built on his own expenses to counter the Turkish attacks on the lake.
+He had also boats built at his own expense to counter the Ottoman Turkish attacks on the lake.
 He had asked for 400-500 peasants to build the new harbor in 1647.
 He was given 200 men by Lord Zrínyi Miklós aka Nikola Zrinski to be able to complete its construction.

 During the War of Independence of Prince Rákóczi Ferenc, the Kuruc (rebel) armies no longer used the castle, it gradually collapsed, and its stones were scattered to the constructions of the local population.
 The remaining walls were reinforced in 1931, 1953, and 1965-66, then in 2020.